tiliv/artist-lockers/README.md

 This repository is configured variously by:
 - `.env`: Holds environment variables and sensitive secrets for dotenv loader
-- `bin/setup`: Prepares static site tooling
+- `bin/setup`: Prepares server- and dev-side tooling
-- `bin/init`: Discovers channels for the bot to read

 This repository contains multiple entry points:
 - `bin/Locker`: Reads channels in categories ending in ` Locker`